 3 tips to help your daughter

-- Make sure she knows you care: Reassuring your daughter that you’re there to talk and support her is important for building trust.
-Trust is imperative to being able to make a difference in your daughter’s life and making her understand why a social media addiction is unhealthy.
+- Make sure they knows you care: Reassuring your child that you’re there to talk and support their is important for building trust.
+Trust is imperative to being able to make a difference in your daughter’s life and making their understand why a social media addiction is unhealthy.

 - Create technology free zones: Making zones where you have to focus on the family is important.
 It makes a space where you, as the parent, also put away your technology and get involved.

-- Encourage creativity, extracurricular activities: Encouraging, not pushing, your daughter to get involved in something she has interest in could be a good way to break her social media addiction.
-It gives her something else to focus on.
+- Encourage creativity, extracurricular activities: Encouraging, not pushing, your child to get involved in something they have interest in could be a good way to break their social media addiction.
+It gives their something else to focus on.

-If your daughter is struggling with her social media addiction and traditional therapy isn’t working, a residential treatment center could be the next step.
-Solstice RTC is a treatment center for older teen girls struggling with issues, such as depression, anxiety, trauma, substance abuse or social media addiction.
+If your child is struggling with their social media overuse and traditional therapy isn’t working, a residential treatment center could be the next step.
+Solstice RTC is a treatment center for older teen girls and assigned female at birth struggling with issues, such as depression, anxiety, trauma, substance abuse or social media addiction.
 We use comprehensive, evidence-based therapy to help families reconnect and heal.

-For more information on how Solstice RTC can help your daughter break her social media addiction, contact us today at (866) 278-3345.
+For more information on how Solstice RTC can help your child break their social media overuse, contact us today at (866) 278-3345.